knoxhack/GalacticExpansion/NEOFORGE_1.21.5_NOTES.md

 - TagHelper - for handling NBT data across versions
 - ResourceLocationHelper - for creating resource locations
 - ItemStackHelper - for working with item stacks and tags

-## Event Bus Registration

-- Only register classes with `@SubscribeEvent` methods to event buses
-- Static event handler methods should be registered with `NeoForge.EVENT_BUS`
-- Mod initialization event handlers should be registered with `modEventBus`

 ## Creative Tabs